Percy Pickard: 161 (Special Duties) Squadron

-When on operations during the full moon period the 'A' Flight would move forward to RAF Tangmere.
-Tangmere is on the coast, 100 miles south of Tempsford.
+When on operations during the full moon period the 'A' Flight would move forward to RAF Tangmere which is on the coast, 100 miles south of Tempsford.
 The move extended the reach of 'A' Flight's Lysanders into Europe.
 161 Squadron would deliver SOE agents, wireless operators and wireless equipment to the resistance.
 Out of France they carried political leaders, resistance leaders and agents whose cover had been blown.
 They also occasionally gave a lift out to evading Allied airmen.
 They had the goal of making their pick-up operations as reliable as a London taxi service.

 When the number of people needed to be picked up was more than three, 161 Squadron would send two Lysanders in missions they called "a double."
 The required coordination was difficult to do at night in radio silence, and necessarily placed the second aircraft at increased risk.
 Consideration was given to making use of a larger aircraft.
 Sticky Murphy had already done a pick-up using an Anson borrowed from a training unit, but the type was deemed underpowered and inappropriate for pick-ups.
 The squadron also had available a Lockheed Hudson brought over from the King's Flight.
 The twin-engined aircraft had a range 200 mi greater than the Lysander, and was faster.
 It allowed use of a navigator, taking the burden of navigation off the shoulders of the pilot.
 Most importantly, it had the capacity to carry ten passengers, instead of the Lysander's three.
 On the down side the Hudson's greater weight and higher stall speed required a much larger field to land on.

 The use of the Hudson for pick-up missions was developed by Pickard and Hugh Verity.
 By trial flights Pickard had learned the Hudson's stall speed was actually some 20 mph slower than what was stated in the plane's manual.
 Pickard showed Verity how to land a Hudson short, and together they worked out the operating procedures that enabled this aircraft to operate over occupied France.
 The Hudson was 11 tons to the Lysander's 4 tons, and took 1,000 yards to land versus the 500 yards needed for the Lyzzie.
 To accommodate this, the flare path was extended to 450 yards by adding two lamps.
 Pickard executed the first Hudson operation on the night of 13/14 February, flying five agents into a field by Charolles near the River Loire.
 The development of the Hudson as a pick-up aircraft gave the squadron the ability to carry in and bring out groups of as many as ten people using a single aircraft.